WB2CBA/QDX-PA-MODIFICATION/README.md

 I designed a pcb adapter to be soldered on QDX transceiver PCB instead of BS170 mosfets to convert Mosfet PA to FDT86256 PA mosfets.

-This Github repository contains all the information needed to carry on this PA modification.
+This Github repository contains all the information needed to carry out this PA modification.

 Enjoy!